reflectoring/reflectoring.github.io/_posts/2021-09-02-rate-limiting-with-springboot-resilience4j.md

 ---
-title: Implementing Rate Limiting with Spring Boot Resilience4j
+title: Rate-Limiting with Spring Boot and Resilience4j
-categories: [java]
+categories: [spring-boot]
-date: 2021-08-30 05:00:00 +1100
+date: 2021-09-02 05:00:00 +1100
-modified: 2021-08-30 05:00:00 +1100
+modified: 2021-09-02 05:00:00 +1100
 author: saajan
 excerpt: "A deep dive into the Spring Boot Resilience4j RateLimiter module, this article shows why, when and how to use it to build resilient applications."
 image:
-  auto: 0051-stop
+  auto: 0108-speed-limit

 ---

 In this series so far, we've learned how to use the Resilience4j [Retry](https://reflectoring.io/retry-with-resilience4j/), [RateLimiter](https://reflectoring.io/rate-limiting-with-resilience4j/), [TimeLimiter](https://reflectoring.io/time-limiting-with-resilience4j/), [Bulkhead](https://reflectoring.io/bulkhead-with-resilience4j/), [Circuitbreaker](https://reflectoring.io/circuitbreaker-with-resilience4j/) core modules and [seen](https://reflectoring.io/retry-with-springboot-resilience4j/) its Spring Boot support for the Retry module.

-In this article, we'll focus on the RateLimiter and see how the Spring Boot support makes it simple and more convenient to implement rate limiting in our applications.
+In this article, we'll focus on the RateLimiter and see how the Spring Boot support makes it simple and more convenient to implement rate-limiting in our applications.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/resilience4j/springboot-resilience4j" %}